 Almost anything can be a trademark if it indicates the source of your goods and services.
 It could be a word, slogan, design, or combination of these.
 It could even be a sound, a scent, or a color.

-Most trademarks are registered as standard character-only trademarks.
-These trademarks consist of words, letters, numbers, or a combination of those without a specific font, size, color, or design.
-Basically, you’re protecting the words regardless of how they’re displayed.
+Most trademarks are registered in standard character format.
+This format protects words, letters, numbers, or a combination of those without any limitation to a specific font style, size, color, or design.
+Basically, you’re getting protection for the words themselves, regardless of how they’re displayed, like with the registered word Coca-Cola®.

 - Under Armour®